 Possession of a wireless communication device that disrupts the educational process is a violation.
 Cellular phones, camera phones, and pagers are prohibited at all times during class unless specifically instructed to do so as part of the lesson.

 Code Red Drills have been mandated for all schools by the State of Florida to ensure the safety of our students and staff.
 These Code Red Drills will be implemented on a monthly basis, similar to fire drills.
 The date of the drill will not be pre-announced due to potential security and attendance issues.
 Instead, our school will send families Parent Link messages via phone call, text message, and/or e-mail approximately 20 minutes prior to the drill to alert everyone that it is only a drill.
 Please do not contact your child during the Code Red Drills as it is important for all students to learn the safety procedures in case of an emergency.
 Our school will then send a second message to families notifying you that the drill is completed.

 The dress code rules enforced at our school align directly with the District's Unified School Dress - Policy 5309.
 Review the District policies outlined on this page for more information.

 All Nova Middle School students are required to follow the mandatory unified dress code policy.
 Students must conform to the UDC during all regular school days, including Early Release and Flex Days.
 Students involved in school sponsored clubs/activities or sports must wear appropriate unified dress code attire or a school issued uniform on game/competition days only.

-Jackets - Jackets must be a solid color.
+- Jackets - Jackets must be a solid color.
 Jackets must be worn with an approved uniform shirt beneath.
-Students are permitted to wear solid-color vests or cardigan sweaters with appropriate uniform shirt.
+Students are permitted to wear solid-color vests or cardigan sweaters with the appropriate uniform shirt.

-Shoes - Footwear must be worn at all times.
-Unified dress code requires close toed shoes at all times.
+- Shoes - Footwear must be worn at all times.
+The unified dress code requires close-toed shoes at all times.

 Parents & Visitors